• Skip to content

 The first time?

-Are we doing these right things (mission focused) the right way (efficient and effective) the first time and every time to ensure predictable results?
+Are we doing these right things (mission-focused) the right way (efficiently and effectively) the first time and every time to ensure predictable results?

 For example: